rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 }
 ```

-<span class="caption">Listing 14-3: A program using the `art` crate's items
+<span class="caption">Listing 14-3: A program using the `art` crate’s items
 with its internal structure exported</span>

-Users of this crate shouldn't need to know that `PrimaryColor` and
+Users of this crate shouldn’t need to know that `PrimaryColor` and
 `SecondaryColor` are in the `kinds` module, and `mix` is in the `utils` module;
-that structure might be useful for internal organization but doesn't have much
+that structure might be useful for internal organization but doesn’t have much
 meaning from the outside looking in.

 To change this, we can add the following `pub use` statements to the code from